Overview

 Day 7-9: Munduk & Lovina

-Munduk is home to some of the most tranquil nature and landscapes of the island.
+Munduk is home to some of the most tranquil nature and landscapes on the island.
 With many stunning waterfalls nearby, it is the place to be for waterfall lovers.
-Another must visit place in the north of Bali is Lovina.
-This lovely beach town is known for its beautiful black beaches, so be sure to spend at least a day here when you are in the north of Bali
+Another must-visit place in the north of Bali is Lovina.
+This lovely beach town is known for its beautiful black beaches, so be sure to spend at least a day here when you are in the north of Bali.

 Where to stay in Munduk

 The best bases to discover the north of Bali are Munduk and Lovina.
 This is where you will find most accommodations.
 We first stayed in Munduk and then stayed a few nights in Lovina.
-If you like glamping, we can highly recommend staying at Desa Eko in Munduk.
+If you like glamping, we highly recommend staying at Desa Eko in Munduk.
 They offer different glamping tents and their restaurant the Botanist has the most delicious food!
-On top of that, it is also the place where you can start one of the top things to do in the North of Bali, listed in this blog post.
+On top of that, it is also the place where you can start one of the top things to do in the North of Bali.

 Day 10-11: Amed